 Saturdays │ January 18, February 1, 15 and 29, March 14 and 28 │ 2 – 3 hours each morning

 **You may miss no more than two weeknight classes and one Saturday field lab to successfully complete the course and become certified.

-Click here to view our draft course schedule.
+Click here to view our sample course schedule.